openforis/sepal_ui/docs/source/widgets/app.rst

 .. tip::

-    If you start your voila dashboard from Jupyter Notebook, add :code:`?voila-theme=dark` at the end of your url.
+    If you start your voila dashboard from Jupyter Notebook, add :code:`?voila-theme=dark` at the end of your URL.

 .. image:: ../../img/app.png
     :alt: app